Did you ever have your Grandmother tell you not to put all of your eggs in one basket?

-Well it turns out grandma was right.
-Grandma, knew a great deal about the power of diversification and how it reduces risk both in business and in trading.
+Well it turns out Grandma was right!
+Grandma knew a great deal about the power of diversification and how it reduces risk in different aspects of your life, and we can relate that directly to trading and investing.

 2. the act or practice of manufacturing a variety of products, investing in a variety of securities, selling a variety of merchandise, etc., so that a failure in or an economic slump affecting one of them will not be disastrous.